angular/angular/modules/angular2/docs/core/12_zones.md

 A Zone is an execution context that persists across async tasks.
 You can think of it as thread-local storage for JavaScript.
 Zones are used to intercept all async operation callbacks in the browser.
-By intercepting async callbacks Angular can automatically execute the change detection at the end of the VM turn to update the application UI bindings.
-Zones means that in Angular v2 you don't have to remember to call `rootScope.$apply()` in your async call.
+By intercepting async callbacks Angular2 can automatically execute the change detection at the end of the VM turn to update the application UI bindings.
+Zones means that in Angular2 you don't have to remember to call `rootScope.$apply()` in your async call.

 ## Execution Context